We welcome anyone to try rowing, so find out more here and give it a go.

 Peter Lambert made his Olympic debut at the Rio 2016 Games, having previously stroked the men’s quadruple scull to first-ever medals at the World Rowing Championships.

-Peter Lambert moved to Britain from South Africa in 2012.
+Pete Lambert moved to Britain from South Africa in 2012.
 He quickly established himself as a key figure in the GB sculling squad and will be looking to build on the experience he has gained during the past four years as the Tokyo 2020 Olympiad begins.

 At the first World Cup of the 2017 season he competed in the single sculls, finishing fourth in the B final at Belgrade, before moving to stroke the quadruple scull through the rest of the season, winning gold and silver in the subsequent World Cup regattas.

-Lambert was selected in the quad for the World Rowing Championships in Sarasota-Bradenton, guiding the crew of John Collins, Jonny Walton and Jack Beaumont to the final.
+Pete was selected in the quad for the World Rowing Championships in Sarasota-Bradenton, guiding the crew of John Collins, Jonny Walton and Jack Beaumont to the final.
 But Lambert suffered a back injury just minutes before the start of the race, with his quick thinking ensuring that the crew could return to the pontoon to substitute in Graeme Thomas.
 With no preparation, Thomas steered the boat to an incredible silver medal behind Lithuania.

 Peter has established himself as a key figure in the men's sculling squad and made his Olympic debut at Rio 2016